njoubert/tgops/network/SCHEMA.md

 * Use the 10.x.x.x network.
 * Assign IPs according to `10.[Module].[Function].[Device]`
 * Strictly avoid duplicate IP addresses anywhere even on different LANs, to ease identification and avoid NAT requirements.
+* Generally isolate networks on a per-function and per-module level, to minimize bridge traffic and avoid subtle timing and bandwidth interaction between functions.
+* Generally limit routering between networks.
+Rather connect devices to all relevant networks using multiple ethernet interfaces.
+* Generally connect devices with cross-module communication needs directly to bridge networks.
+* Sync timing across vehicles using GPS 1PPS when possible, or a local NTP server

 Our LAN topology contains three types of networks:
 * **Module Networks** define each physical location.
 * **Bridge Networks** provide inter-module communication, such as the vehicle-to-vehicle bridge.
 * **Functional Networks** provide communication on a single module for a specific functional capability.

-On principle, we:
-* Generally use /24 subnets for each network and /16 subnets for each module.
-* Generally isolate networks on a per-function and per-subnet level.
-This minimizes traffic between networks and isolates timing-sensitive and bandwidth-intensive sensors.
-* Generally limit hardware routers between networks.
-Rather connect devices to all relevant networks using multiple ethernet interfaces, and optionally provide software routing.
-* Generally connect devices with cross-module communication requirements directly to bridge networks.
-* Sync timing across vehicles using GPS 1PPS when available, fallback to local NTP server
+IP Networks:
 ```
 ID   Module Network         Module Name        Description
 --   --------------         -----------        -----------